 The Ministry of Community Development provides support and statutory approvals to improvement districts in the administrative, financial and engineering spheres.
-More information about Local Improvement Districts and the Ministry is available from the Ministry web site at https://www.cscd.gov.bc.ca/lgd/.
+More information about Local Improvement Districts and the Ministry is available from the Ministry web site.

 The Kemp Lake Water District Board is made up of three elected volunteer Trustees, one of whom acts as the Chair.
-Trustees must be land owners within the district.
+A Trustee must be a person who owns land within the district or a person designated by board or corporation that owns land within the district.
 Each Trustee is elected for a three-year term by the eligible landowners of the improvement district.
 Each year, one trustee is elected and this election takes place as part of the Annual General Meeting held in the spring.